-I can, however, think of numerous friends I have who seem to genuinely enjoy traveling to far-off lands with their children.
-I should have one of them write a guest post on this blog because one of the very last things I ever want to do is (willingly) shell out tons of cash, get on a plane with two kids, and then spend several days out of my house/away from my things.
-I love my children, but traveling with them can be tough!
-Maybe that’s just for uptight people like myself, or maybe I’m just saying what everyone is thinking (I have a tendency to do that, usually at inopportunes times and places such as weddings, family dinners, and movie theaters).
+I can, however, think of numerous friends who do seem to genuinely enjoy traveling to far-off lands with their children.
+And I should probably have one of them write a guest post on this blog…lol!
+Because one of the very last things I ever wanted to do as a young mom is (willingly) shell out tons of cash, get on a plane with two kids, and then spend several days away from my things.
+Maybe that’s just me being uptight, or maybe I’m just saying what everyone is thinking… Alas, how about some travel tips for parents who actually want to enjoy themselves a bit more than merely survive!

-3. Even though you should try to keep your kids on schedule, consider it a vacation for them and let them have fun!
+3. Even though you should try to keep your kids on schedule, consider it a vacation for them, and let them have fun!

-I would say my kids, in general, watch quite a bit of TV, maybe up to 2 – 2 1/2 hours on some days.
+I would say my kids, in general, watch quite a bit of TV (maybe up to 2 – 2 1/2 hours on some days).
 When we vacation, especially in someone else’s home, they watch a lot more TV than they normally do.
 They also skip meals and graze more often.
-Since I’m already being uptight about making sure they go to sleep on time and nap, I try to let other things slide.
+Since I’m already being uptight about making sure they go to sleep on time, and nap, I try to let other things slide.

 5. If you’re sharing a room with a kid in a Pack n’ Play, make it as conducive a sleep environment as possible.

-If you’re unable to get the SnoozeShade, I’ve had parents experience success simply by covering the entire Pack n’ Play, save one corner facing away from you, with heavy blankets.
+If you’re unable to get either, I’ve had parents experience success simply by covering the entire Pack n’ Play, save one corner facing away from you, with heavy blankets.
 It’s important that you make absolutely certain the child will have adequate air circulation if you have the Pack n’ Play covered, but the heavy blankets block out noise and light, and that will help everyone sleep easier.
-Also, use a fan for white noise.
+Also, use a fan, or bring your white noise machine.